jimaras199/device-diagnostics-system/README.md

 # Design Decisions

 * **JWT only (no refresh tokens)**
-  Chosen for simplicity and clarity in an MVP context.
+  Chosen to keep the authentication flow simple and transparent for demonstration purposes.

 * **No offline caching**
   Focus is API interaction and state-driven UI flow.